ietf-wg-idr/RFC4271bis/rfc4271bis.md

 Routing Table.
 If a route in Loc-RIB is excluded from a particular Adj-RIB-Out, the previously advertised route in that Adj-RIB-Out MUST be withdrawn from service by means of an UPDATE message (see {{updatesend}}).

+Routes SHALL NOT be added to an Adj-RIB-Out associated with an EBGP peer if no explicit Export Policy has been applied.

 Route aggregation and information reduction techniques (see {{informreduce}}) may optionally be applied.